rhel-labs/instruqt/satellite-advanced-topics/02-configure-ansible/assignment.md

 ansible-playbook config.yml
 ```

-The final task in the playbook you just created, `Sync all RHEL products.` takes 5-10 minutes.
-Please do not advance to the next activity in this lab until the repositories have completed synchronizing.
+The final task in the playbook you just created, `Sync all RHEL products.` takes 5-10 minutes. <h2>Please do not advance to the next activity in this lab until the repositories have completed synchronizing.</h2>

 View the progress of the repository sync
 ========================================

-Navigate to the `Sync Status` menu.
+In the Satellite Web UI, navigate to the `Sync Status` menu.

 ![product sync](../assets/productssync.png)